maaque/Russound-RIO-daemon/README.md

 # Russound-RIO-daemon
 The purpose of riod.py to permanelty run as a daemon on a unix hosts, e.g. raspberry and provide the status of a Russound device MCA-C3, MCA-C5 or MCA-88.
-It always able to provide the current configuration via built in Web Service and could send update to specific hosts via TCP and UPD and provide the status of a Russound device MCA-C3, MCA-C5 or MCA-88.
+It always able to provide the current configuration via built in Web Service and could send update to specific hosts via TCP, UPD and MQTT to provide the status of a Russound device MCA-C3, MCA-C5 or MCA-88.
 It has been only tested with python3.
-Location of riod.ini could be either script dir, /etc or /usr/local/etc The ini file is key, to configure russound connection, Radio channels, as well as any outbound udp or tcp connections
+Location of riod.ini could be either script dir, /etc or /usr/local/etc The ini file is mandatory, to configure russound connection, Radio channels, as well as any outbound udp, tcp or mqtt connections
 <br>
-It allows to control the russound as well:
+There are 2 different to send commands to russound

+1. http
 Example: http://127.0.0.1:8080/cmd?action=on&zone=1&source=2
+Parameters, like ports or TLS, have to be defined in ini-file in section [Webserver] To test with a standard Webbrowser works ok.
+To use curl: curl "http://127.0.0.1:8080/cmd?action=on&zone=1&source=2"

+2. mqtt
+Parameters, like ports, TLS or topics, have to be defined in ini-file in section [MQTT].
+Topics are case-sensitive The Root topics can be also defined in the ini-file.
+Sub-Topics are /Cmd - Send Commands to the Script
+/Ack - Acknoledge /Cmd
+/Get - Retrieve Information from Russound Device
+/Data - Response to a /Get request

+If the script es registered  Example: http://127.0.0.1:8080/cmd?action=on&zone=1&source=2

 Webbrowser works ok, if you would like to use curl: curl "http://127.0.0.1:8080/cmd?action=on&zone=1&source=2"